giuseppe-evola/Market-Risk-Analysis-GARCH-Copula/README.md

   - **FHS with GARCH filtering**
   - **Monte Carlo Simulation with Copula modeling**
 - Computed **daily portfolio VaR (99%)** and **regulatory capital**.

+## Tools and Data

+The analysis was conducted using the R programming language.
+The file `market_risk_analysis.R` contains the code, while `market_risk.RData` holds the data.